-Purpose of this Manual
+Purpose of This Manual

-This manual describes the functions, operation, installation and start-up of the High Voltage Bay Control Unit 6MD66.
-In particular it contains:
+This manual describes the functions, operation, installation, and placing into service of device 6MD665.
+In particular, one will find:

-- 1. Descriptions of device functions and settings; - 2.
-Instructions for Installation and Commissioning; - 3.
-Compilation of the technical specifications; - 4.
-As well as a compilation of the most significant data for experienced users in the Appendix.
+- · Descriptions of device functions and settings; - · Instructions for Installation and Commissioning; - · Compilation of the technical specifications; - As well as a compilation of the most significant data for experienced users in the Appendix.

-General information about design, configuration, and operation of SIPROTEC® 4 devices are laid down in the SIPROTEC® 4 system manual.
+General information about design, configuration, and operation of SIPROTEC® 4 devices is laid down in the SIPROTEC® system description /1/.